Local North Queensland information for Local North Queenslanders.

 The safest cure is to use one of the fertilisers we recommend for normal use.
 Fertilisers such as Incitec CK 77S and Searles Native Plant Food contain about 13% N, which is enough nitrogen to green your plants up without killing them.

 Refer to Information Sheet No 5 “Fertilising your native plants” for the full info on fertilising natives.

 Don’t dig uncomposted organic material into your soil!
 Either compost it first in a compost heap until it’s well rotted down, or spread it on top of your soil as mulch.

-Many native plants, particularly banksias, grevilleas and related members of the Proteaceae family, are very fussy about iron, phosphorous and pH.
+Many native plants, particularly banksias, grevilleas and related members of the Proteaceae family, are very fussy about iron, phosphorus and pH.

-Too much phosphorous in the soil will poison many natives.
+Too much phosphorus in the soil will poison many natives.
 The main symptom is severe yellowing of the leaves.